 One of the best surprises about The Witcher 3: Wild Hunt was the inclusion of a surprisingly deep tactical card game: Gwent.
-The game proved such a big hat with fans that developer Cd Project Red has decided to release an expanded version of Gwent as a standalone, free-to-play game, due later in 2017.
+The game proved such a big hit with fans that developer CD Projekt Red has decided to release an expanded version of Gwent as a standalone, free-to-play game.

 The public beta is now running, meaning you can try the game out for yourself right now.
-Here's everything we know so far about the game, including the release date, platforms, how to join the beta, and the latest in-game events.
+Here's everything we know so far about the game, including the release date, platforms, how to join the beta and new information about Thronebreaker, the single-player campaign.

 When is the Gwent release date?

-The game will come out on PS4, Xbox One, and PC.
-There's no news yet on any potential Switch version, or a release for iOS or Android, but the devs told us at Gamescom that it "would be great to bring it to other platforms."
+There's no news yet on any potential Switch version, or a release for iOS or Android, but the devs told us at Gamescom 2017 that it "would be great to bring it to other platforms."

 Until then, you can get a taste of what to expect by playing The Witcher 3: Wild Hunt if you haven't already.
 You can buy a Game of the Year edition from £24 on Amazon UK or $38 on Amazon US, though if you're a PC player your best bet might be GOG.com, which has the game free of DRM software, and with exclusive bonuses like a digital soundtrack, comics, and concept art.

 How much does it cost?